 - Commercial Base Zones (CN, CR, CO, CV, CP, CC)

 - Industrial Base Zones (IP, IL, IH, IS, IBT)

 - Planned District Ordinance Zones (Zones not listed above)

 Most property in San Diego falls into one of the following types of base zones:

 Overlay zones and other site criteria are used to determine if additional regulations, approvals or permits are required.
-For example, a site located in a Specific Plan or Community Plan Implementation Overlay zone may have different or additional requirements than the base zone.
+For example, a site in a Specific Plan or Community Plan Implementation Overlay zone may have different or additional requirements than the base zone.
 A project located within the Coastal Overlay Zone may require approval of a Coastal Development Permit prior to issuance of any construction permit.
-A site within any environmentally sensitive lands layers would require additional information be submitted with any permit application in order for staff to confirm the presence of environmentally sensitive lands that could require a Site Development Permit or Neighborhood Development Permit.
+A site within any environmentally sensitive lands layers would require additional information to be submitted with any permit application in order for staff to confirm the presence of environmentally sensitive lands that could require a Site Development Permit or Neighborhood Development Permit.